Chiang Kai-shek: Rule

 Throughout his rule, complete eradication of the Communists remained Chiang's dream.
-After assembling his forces in Jiangxi, Chiang led his armies against the newly established Chinese Soviet Republic.
+After he had assembled his forces in Jiangxi, Chiang led his armies against the newly established Chinese Soviet Republic.
 With help from foreign military advisers such as Max Bauer and Alexander von Falkenhausen, Chiang's Fifth Campaign finally surrounded the Chinese Red Army in 1934.
-The Communists, tipped off that a Nationalist offensive was imminent, retreated in the Long March, during which Mao Zedong rose from a mere military official to the most influential leader of the Chinese Communist Party.
+The Communists, tipped off that a Nationalist offensive was imminent, retreated in the Long March during which Mao rose from a mere military official to the most influential leader of the Chinese Communist Party.